 Where:

-MUFG is the applicable monthly UFG factor for the gas gate for the consumption period
+MUFG is the applicable monthly UFG factor for the allocated gas gate for the consumption period

-∑EIm is the sum of the actual daily energy quantities injected at a particular gas gate for the consumption period provided by the transmission system owner under rule 41 (in GJ)
+∑EIm is the sum of the daily metered energy quantities injected at a particular allocated gas gate for the consumption period provided by the transmission system owner under rule 41 (in GJ)

-∑AQ1 & 2 is the sum of daily allocated quantities of gas allocated to allocation groups 1 and 2 for the gas gate for the consumption period under rule 45.2.3 (in GJ)
+∑AQ1 & 2 is the sum of daily allocated quantities of gas allocated to allocation groups 1 and 2 for the allocated gas gate for the consumption period under rule 45.2.3 (in GJ)

-∑CI3-6 is the sum of the consumption information for allocation groups 3, 4, 5 and 6 for the gas gate for the consumption period provided in accordance with rules 31 to 33 (in GJ).
+∑CI3-6 is the sum of the consumption information for allocation groups 3, 4, 5 and 6 for the allocated gas gate for the consumption period provided in accordance with rules 31 to 33 (in GJ).

-)
+The G1M monthly UFG factor means the factor determined in accordance with the following formula:

+G1MUFG = (∑EIm/ ∑CI1-6)

+Where:

+G1MUFG is the applicable G1M monthly UFG factor for the G1M gas gate for the consumption period

+∑EIm is the sum of the daily metered energy quantities injected at a particular G1M gas gate for the consumption period provided by the transmission system owner under rule 41 (in GJ)

+∑CI1-6 is the sum of the consumption information for allocation groups 1,2,3, 4, 5 and 6 for the G1M gas gate for the consumption period provided in accordance with rules 31 to 33 (in GJ).

 The allocation agent must determine and publish:

-The monthly UFG factor which applies for each month –
+The monthly UFG factor and G1M monthly UFG factor which apply for each month –

 for initial allocations by 1200 hours on the 5th business day of each month;